Vijay252002/BankTransactionHTML/README.md

 - HTML5
 - CSS3
 - JavaScript
-## Folder Structure
-The frontend project follows a structured organization, with the following directories:

 ## User Interface Components
 The Bank Transaction frontend includes various UI components such as forms, tables, buttons, and navigation bars.
 These components are designed to provide a user-friendly experience and efficient navigation through the system.

 ## Login page manager
 ![login](login.png)